 That leads to confusion between managers and programmers since the first ones think that the developer is just relaxing all the time instead of delivering results.
 So, in this piece, we decided to discuss this issue and assure the manager or a business owner that almost every developer who seems to be relaxing is still working on the challenging task.

 Let’s see how it works from the other bank of the river.

 When we are working in software development, the primary tool we use is our mind.
 Sometimes our mind is clouded, and it is challenging to perform the task, and sometimes it is sharp, and we work all week without a pause.
-There are cases when we are worried about domestic problems or with anything else and cannot focus on the task.
-In other words, any programmer cannot be productive all the working day, which might be set from 10 am to 6 pm or whatever.
+There are cases when we are worried about domestic problems or anything else and cannot focus on the task.
+In other words, any programmer cannot be productive all working day, which might be set from 10 am to 6 pm.
 Moreover, any developer can stick with the task and might need to talk to our “rubber duck” to solve the problem.

 It’s essential to learn that the work they do or problems they solve are unique each time.
 It’s a rare case when the developer needs to solve the same problem twice in several years.
 So, there is no quick way to create software.
 Of course, we can use libraries and frameworks to code faster, but when we need to implement the business rules on software – it is the most challenging task we need to do.
 And enterprise software is the most complicated type of software we might need to write.

 As a manager or a business owner, you cannot do anything with it.
 Instead, it would be best if you understand your team.
 And this understanding will lead you to create more appropriate ways of work and a better strategy.